opendocsg/slw-judgments-backfill/2002_SGHC_258/report.md

 _Was Hola’s right of set-off excluded by the Contract?_

 17\.
 It is trite law that parties may, by contract, exclude the remedy of equitable set-off.
 In _Pacific Rim Investments (supra)_ , the Court of Appeal noted that the right to an equitable set-off may be expressly excluded by contract.
-It would suffice if the contract contained clear words which excluded the right to set off, either expressly or by necessary implication: ( _Kum Leng General Contractor v Hytech Builders Pte Ltd_ [1996] 1 SLR 751 and _Aurum Building Services (Pte) Ltd v Greatearth Construction Pte Ltd_ [1994] 3 SLR 330).
+It would suffice if the contract contained clear words which excluded the right to set off, either expressly or by necessary implication: ( _Kum Leng General Contractor v Hytech Builders Pte Ltd_ <span class="citation">[1996] 1 SLR 751</span> and _Aurum Building Services (Pte) Ltd v Greatearth Construction Pte Ltd_ <span class="citation">[1994] 3 SLR 330</span>).

 18\.
-In _Kum Leng General Contractor v Hytech Builders Pte Ltd_ [1996] 1 SLR 751, Rajendran J cited (at p 755) _Gilbert-Ash (Northern) Ltd v Modern Engineering (Bristol) Ltd_ [1974] AC 689 with approval, quoting Diplock LJ:
+In _Kum Leng General Contractor v Hytech Builders Pte Ltd_ <span class="citation">[1996] 1 SLR 751</span>, Rajendran J cited (at p 755) _Gilbert-Ash (Northern) Ltd v Modern Engineering (Bristol) Ltd_ [1974] AC 689 with approval, quoting Diplock LJ:

  It is, of course, open to parties to a contract for sale of goods or for work and labour or for both to exclude by express agreement a remedy for its breach which would otherwise arise by operation of law or such remedy may be exc luded by usage binding upon the parties...But in construing such a contract one starts with the presumption that neither party intends to abandon any remedies for its breach arising by operation of law, and clear express words must be used in order to rebut this presumption.